ericoporto/ags-manual-wiki/Game.md

 colour depth as the current game; if you mismatch colour depths some nasty results will occur.

-**NOTE:** Make sure that the game you want to run has a filename of 8 characters or less, or this command will fail in the DOS engine.

 **NOTE:** The game you want to launch must have been created with the same point-version of AGS as the one you are launching it from. (version 2.xy - the X must be the same version between the two games).